vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-Now since we have a `NameViewModel`, lets rename the `TestViewController` to a `NameViewController` and pretend that it is our screen for a name validation.
+Since we have a `NameViewModel`, lets rename the `TestViewController` to a `NameViewController` and pretend that it is our screen for a name validation.

 ```swift
 class NameViewController: UIViewController {